mrojas/MRBarView/README.md

 The following properties are customizable:

-- UIColor *barBackgroundColor: The background color of the bar.
+- **barBackgroundColor**: The background color of the bar.
 Default: white.
-- UIFont *labelFont: Font for the labels.
+- **labelFont**: Font for the labels.
 Default: system font, 14dp.
-- UIColor *labelColor: Color for the labels.
+- **labelColor**: Color for the labels.
 Default: Black.
-- CGFloat barHeight: Height of the bar.
+- **barHeight**: Height of the bar.
 Default: 35dp.
-- CGFloat barMargin: The margin between the bar and the borders of the container.
+- **barMargin**: The margin between the bar and the borders of the container.
 Default: 10dp.
-- BOOL roundedCorners: Whether the bar and the container have rounded corners or not.
+- **roundedCorners**: Whether the bar and the container have rounded corners or not.
 Default: NO.

 ### Reloading